wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-11!

+-   !begin-bullet!
--   `position_stack()` no longer changes the order of the input data.
+    `position_stack()` no longer changes the order of the input data.
-    Changes to the internal behaviour of `geom_ribbon()` made this reordering problematic with ribbons that spanned `y = 0` (#3471)
+    Changes to the internal behaviour of `geom_ribbon()` made this reordering problematic with ribbons that spanned `y = 0` (#3471) !end-bullet!
+-   !begin-bullet!
--   Using `qplot()` with a single positional aesthetic will no longer title the non-specified scale as `"NULL"` (#3473)
+    Using `qplot()` with a single positional aesthetic will no longer title the non-specified scale as `"NULL"` (#3473) !end-bullet!
+-   !begin-bullet!
--   Fixes unit tests for sf graticule labels caused by chages to sf
+    Fixes unit tests for sf graticule labels caused by chages to sf !end-bullet!

 !end-bullets-11!